PuwasalaG/conduits/README.md

 ### Conditional normalisation

-The following code shows how to use the `conditional_moments` function to normalise turbidity from upstream sites.
+The following code shows how to normalise downstream turbidity from upstream sites.

 ``` r
 # Estimating conditional mean of the turbidity from the upstream site